fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_data.md

 Before you can build machine learning models, you need to load your data into memory.

-In this post you will discover how to load data for machine learning in Python using [scikit-learn](http://machinelearningmastery.com/a-gentle-introduction-to-scikit-learn-a-python-machine-learning-library/).
+In this lab, you will discover how to load data for machine learning in Python using [scikit-learn](http://machinelearningmastery.com/a-gentle-introduction-to-scikit-learn-a-python-machine-learning-library/).